samuelduchesne/idfkit/README.md

 > [!NOTE]
 > idfkit is in **beta**.
 The API may change between minor versions.
 We're looking
-> for early adopters and testers — especially users of eppy or opyplus who want
+> for early adopters and testers — especially users of eppy who want
 > better performance and a modern API.
 If you try it out, please
 > [open an issue](https://github.com/samuelduchesne/idfkit/issues) with feedback,
 > bug reports, or feature requests.